PabloAu/PabloAu/README.md

 ## About me

-I study the physical organization and dynamics of living cells through advanced microscopy, single-particle and single-molecule tracking, and quantitative image analysis.
-My work sits at the intersection of **biophysics, quantitative biology, microscopy, and scientific software**.
+I develop advanced microscopy and quantitative image analysis methods to study the organization and dynamics of living cells.
+My work sits at the intersection of **biophysics, quantitative biology, imaging, and scientific software**.

-I build research tools that turn complex imaging data into reproducible analysis workflows—from cell segmentation and trajectory analysis to intracellular dynamics and RNA quantification.
+I build research tools that turn complex imaging data into reproducible analysis workflows, from cell segmentation and trajectory analysis to intracellular dynamics and RNA quantification.
 I also develop product and decision tools for long-horizon research and investing.

 ## Selected software and projects